 Some of the registration restrictions that students may encounter include:

 - Georgia Tech classes are offered on campus in Atlanta, at Georgia Tech Lorraine in France, at Georgia Tech Shenzhen in China, and the Online Master’s Degree.

 - Registration is structured so that students can only register for the classes taught through the specific program and/or at the specific campus to which they were admitted.

 - Students who attempt to register for classes in a program other than the one in which they are enrolled will receive a “CAMPUS RESTRICTION” error message.
 A student cannot take classes on different programs/campuses during the same term.

-- Academic units may place enrollment restrictions on their classes to insure that students in their major area have full access to the classes they offer.
+- Academic units may place enrollment restrictions on their classes to ensure that students in their major area have full access to the classes they offer.
 For example, ECE graduate level classes are restricted to ECE majors until the Monday of the second phase of registration.
-This way we can be sure that ECE students (especially new ones) have access to our classes.
+This way we can be sure that ECE students have access to our classes.

 - Each academic unit determines its own criteria for awarding permits.
 Students attempting to register for classes with this restriction receive a “MAJOR RESTRICTION” error message.

 - Permits to override the “Major Restrictions” can only be issued by the academic unit that offers the classes.

 - Additional information regarding “Major Restrictions” can be found on OSCAR.

 - The academic affairs office of the unit offering the class is also a good place to ask for a major restriction permit.